Abasi-ifreke/nitrogen-purging/README.md

 - Pipeline length, diameter, and volume
 - Target residual concentration
 - Operating and ambient temperature
-- Pressure, Safety factor, purge cycle, and number of bends/valves
+- Pressure, Safety factor, purge cycle, and number of bends
-- Purge method (displacement or dilution)

 The target variable is the volume of nitrogen needed, calculated or measured from past operations.
 The assumed/fixed variables are:
-- Purge method (displacement)
+- Purge method (dilution)
 - Initial gas Type (Natural gas)

 ## Tech Stack